bbiggerr/openapi-public-internal-solutions/openapi-cli/README.md

 - An internal definition is modified to refer to components in the public definition wherever appropriate.
   - In this example, the internal definition is represented by `internal-openapi.yaml`.
   - Note that the `ErrorResponse` component within the internal definition refers to the anticipated relative location of the public definition after splitting.
-  - All fully-internal elements are tagged with the `x-internal: true` extension to confirm the correct element is used in the final definition; this extension is not a requirement for this solution.
+  - All fully-internal elements are also tagged with the `x-internal: true` extension to confirm the correct element is used in the final definition; this extension is not a requirement for this solution.

 - A joint definition is written that points to the relative public or internal multi-file definition paths.
   - In this example, the joint definition is represented by `joint-openapi.yaml`.